One of the best ways to get lean is through starting a ketogenic plan for weight loss.

 Its goal is to improve the wellbeing of a person by changing one’s metabolic rate.
 Ketones are the fat metabolism products when the cellular fuel source shifts from glucose to fat fuels through the process known as ketogenesis.

 According to researchers, ketone bodies provide several benefits to the human body.
 When an individual improves the rate of ketogenesis, when there are ketone bodies in the blood, a person’s health improves at the cellular level.
-At present, a ketogenic plan is used to treat various medical conditions such as epilepsy, Alzheimer’s, autism, cancer, diabetes, and a lot more.
+At present, a ketogenic diet plan is used to treat various medical conditions such as childhood epilepsy(1), Alzheimer’s, autism, cancer, diabetes, and a lot more.

 Starting a Ketogenic Plan for Losing Weight